Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Community input into the activities of the Police enables policing at both a strategic and tactical level to be more effective, focusing on community engagement and therefore responding to community needs.
-However, it is important to note that the IAG is not the voice of the community.
-It is a network of individuals independent of the Police drawn from across the county who offer a diversity of background, perceptions, ideas, knowledge and skills which form one part of the jigsaw of wider community consultation and engagement.
+Community input into the activities of the police enables policing at both a strategic and tactical level to be more effective, focusing on community engagement and therefore responding to community needs.
+However, the IAG is not the voice of the community.
+It is the voices of individuals from the community, independent of the Police, who come from across the county.
+It is as diverse a group in backgrounds, perceptions, ideas, knowledge and skills as volunteers can form.
+It is one piece of the police jigsaw of wider community consultation and engagement.

-Underpinned by a Memorandum of Understanding which can be viewed on the IAG website, the IAG is convened by Lincolnshire Police in partnership with communities and is supported and funded by the Force rather than existing as an external, self-sustaining entity.
-The term “independent” refers to the nature of the advisors and the advice provided, rather than the relationship with the Police.
+The IAG is convened by Lincolnshire Police in partnership with communities and is supported and funded by the Force rather than existing as an external, self-sustaining entity.
+The term “independent” refers to the nature of the advisors and the advice provided, rather than the relationship with the police.
 As such, it cannot be seen as being wholly independent from the police since it is sponsored, co-sustained and coorganised by both the police and IAG members.

 In this context, independent advice is defined as opinion, guidance or constructive feedback given by someone who is not part of the Force, reflecting a perspective from the point of view of a member of a community in its widest sense.
 Such a perspective may have its origin in a residential, business, or service provider context.